Frequently Asked Questions

 You can purchase and repeat the same class as long as it is in a different licensing cycle.
 Credit cannot be earned if the same course is taken twice during the same licensing cycle.

 Absolutely!
-Our approvals can also be seen on mass.gov
+Course Approval numbers are listed with each course.
+Our approvals can also be seen on mass.gov.

 - Complete the required CEUs